vijayr1912/Code-Samples/README.md

 # Code-Samples
-Code Developed as part of professional and academic projects for evaluation
+Code Developed as part of professional and academic projects for evaluation purposes by hiring managers.